Thank you for your response

-If the candidate fulfils the basic conditions, he must enrol himself on GST portal for GST practitioner in Form PCT-01 and obtain the enrolment number in Form PCT-02 from the concerned officer after due enquiry.
+If the candidate fulfils the basic conditions, he must enrol himself on the GST portal for GST practitioner in Form PCT-01 and obtain the enrolment number in Form PCT-02 from the concerned officer after due enquiry.
 He must then appear for the GSTP exam to get certified.

 The examination for enrolment as GST practitioner would be conducted by NACIN (The National Academy of Customs and Indirect taxes and Narcotics). https://nacen.gov.in/

 The exams are conducted twice a year across India at designated centres.
 The candidate can opt for the centre of his choice.
 The date of exam is notified by NACIN and is available on the GST portal, GST Council Secretariat and in the leading English and regional newspapers.

 The registration for this exam can be done on nacin.onlineregistrationform.org.
 Candidates are required to login with the help of GST enrolment number (user id) and PAN (password).